michaelmayer-hpe/Labs/Docker/README.md

 Once this is solved, you can try scaling the web frontend.

+Now we'll see the adequation of Docker Swarm and Cloud Native application

 This is the end of this lab for now, we hope you enjoyed it.